On July 7, 2019, students from all across North American arrived in Hanover to check in for the exciting week ahead.

 Day 1 Topics- Interdisciplinary Approaches to Health Care; Principles of Addiction; Lived Experiences of Addiction

-Co-Directors Manish Mishra and Elizabeth Carpenter-Song, PhD, kicked off the week with an interactive exercise in which students worked collaboratively to describe “healthcare” in one word.
+Co-Directors Manish K. Mishra and Elizabeth Carpenter-Song, PhD, kicked off the week with an interactive exercise in which students worked collaboratively to describe “healthcare” in one word.
 Their diverse answers laid a strong foundation for the themes discussed during the remainder of the week.

 Later in the morning, Alex Magleby ‘00, former Dartmouth rugby captain and head coach of the USA Olympic Rugby team, used a tackling exercise to illustrate important lessons for future health care professionals.